 - Individual independent project

 Students interested in studying dance can also choose the Arts in Context concentration, in which they combine the study of dance with a liberal arts discipline.
 For example, students can study dance criticism and journalism by taking courses through Literary Studies and Writing.
 Other majors and minors (such as Psychology, Urban Studies, and Social Inquiry) also provide wider contexts for dance studies.
 See the Arts in Context pages for further information about this option.

 Undergraduate students from any school in the university who are not majoring in Liberal Arts can select the Dance minor.
 (Lang students pursuing a BA or BS in Liberal Arts: See Self-Designed Major, below.)
-Note: Arts majors can enroll in any minor of their choice, including an Arts minor different from the artistic discipline already being studied in their major.
+Note: Arts majors can enroll in any minor of their choice, including an Arts minor in a discipline different from the one already being studied in their major.
 The Dance minor is designed to introduce various approaches to dance research, including embodied practice and academic study of theory and history.
 The minor requires a minimum of 19 credits in the following courses:

 - Foundations in Dance Studies - 4 credits